 A better way to distinguish between these two cats is the shape and structure of their faces.

-Norwegian Forest Cat Vs Maine Coon Head Shape & Structure
+Norwegian Forest Cat Vs Maine Coon Head Shape and Structure

-The Maine Coon has a very distinctive shape to its muzzle that sets the breed apart in appearance.
+Maine Coons have a very distinctive shape to their muzzles which set them apart in appearance.